 Transwing has the highest PERFORMANCE METRICS of any VTOL aircraft

-Introducing Transwing, an entirely new type of vertical takeoff and landing (VTOL) aircraft design that is optimized for distance, speed and duration.
+Introducing Transwing, an entirely new type of vertical takeoff and landing (VTOL) aircraft design that is optimized for distance, speed, and cargo-carrying capability.

 Our patented aircraft design has the highest performance metrics of any VTOL aircraft.
 Given any aircraft footprint size and payload requirements, Transwing aircraft will fly several times as far as any VTOL competitor

 The secret is that our patented Transwing aircraft design is a pure rotor wing when taking off and landing and transitions by folding and rotating its wings into a fixed wing aircraft for forward flight.
 A rotor wing configuration is the optimal design for stable takeoff, landing and hover, and a fixed wing configuration is the optimal design for flying long distances very fast carrying a heavy payload using the least amount of energy possible.
 Transwing is the only aircraft design that transitions between these two optimal configurations.

 The Transwing will have a profound and positive impact on the entire aviation industry and will make possible whole industry segments, including drone delivery, air taxis and personal flying transport.

 Most importantly, they are as stable and efficient during takeoff, landing and hover as a helicopter or multicopter,

 Yet as efficient for horizontal flight as any fixed wing aircraft, permitting significantly higher speeds, flight efficiency and lift-to-drag ratios than a helicopter or multicopter.
 Transwing aircrafts can easily have lift-to-drag ratios greater than 20 because they have the advantage of having their wings folded back when taking off and landing and while on the ground, so the wings can be significantly longer than other VTOL aircraft designs.